ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 `RateLimit-*` fields convey hints from the server to the clients in order to avoid being throttled out.

-Clients MUST NOT consider the `quota-units` returned in `RateLimit-Remaining` as a service level agreement.
+Clients MUST NOT consider the quota-units returned in RateLimit-Remaining field as a service level agreement.

 In case of resource saturation, the server MAY artificially lower the returned